sandhyatimsina00-cmyk/Paws-and-Paradise-System-Design/README.md

 - User-centered design

-It serves as a system blueprint for future development of Paws & Paradise enhancements.
+It serves as a system blueprint for future development of Paws & Paradise enhancements.print for future development of Paws & Paradise enhancements.